Pyramid Convolutional RNN for MRI Image Reconstruction: Proposed Method

-where $\Tilde{x}_s$ is the image with artefacts and $g_s$ is the function for reconstruction.
-Each $g_s$ is specialized in modeling the signal at a certain scale, especially the high frequency signals.
+where $\hat{x}_0=\Tilde{x}$ is the input image and $g_s$ is the function for reconstruction.
+Each $G_s$ is specialized in modeling the signal at a certain scale $s$.

+The rationale of the above multi-scale learning is that we decompose the original problem of reconstructing MRI images into several sub-problems, in which images at different scales are reconstructed sequentially, from coarse to fine scales, and then combined as the final reconstructed image.
+In this way, the searching space in each sub-problem learned by $G_s$ (Eqn.~\ref{eq:6}) is smaller and it is easier to find better solutions than the original problem modeled by $G$ (Eqn.\ref{eq:4}).

-Based on Eqn.\ref{eq:4},\ref{eq:5} and \ref{eq:6}, we propose a novel network Pyramid Convolutional RNN (PC-RNN) as shown in Figure~\ref{fig:msdc_rnn}.
-It features three specially designed ConvRNN modules to model data in different scales (ConvRNN$_1$-4x, ConvRNN$_2$-2x and ConvRNN$_3$-1x in the upper panel of Figure~\ref{fig:msdc_rnn}).
-Each ConvRNN module consists of an encoder $g^{enc}$, an decoder $g^{dec}$, a basic RNN cell (ResBlock) $g^{res}$ including two residual convolutions (ResConv), and a data consistency ($DC$) layer, as shown in the middle panel of Figure~\ref{fig:msdc_rnn}.
-The input images are zero-filled undersampled complex images $F^{-1}D^Ty$ with real and imaginary values as two channels.
-The output of $(k+1)^{th}$ iteration of ConvRNN$_i$ can be derived as follows:
+We implement the idea from Eqn.~\ref{eq:4}-\ref{eq:6} and propose a novel network Pyramid Convolutional RNN (PC-RNN) as shown in Figure~\ref{fig:pcrnn_model}.
+It features three ConvRNN modules to model data in different scales, which corresponds to ConvRNN$_1$-4x, ConvRNN$_2$-2x and ConvRNN$_3$-1x in the upper panel of Figure~\ref{fig:pcrnn_model},